DDT5/snip1155-reference-impl/README.md

 This repository contains the [SNIP1155 Standard Specifications](#base-specifications) and the standard reference implementation.

+Note that schemas presented here are simplified for readability.
+The canonical schemas that developers should rely on can be found [here](https://github.com/DDT5/snip1155-reference-impl/tree/master/schema).
+If there are any discrepancies, the canonical schemas should be used.

 ## Table of contents <!-- omit in toc -->
 - [Abstract](#abstract)